valITino/SOC-9000/docs/00-prereqs.md

 ## Install prerequisites

 Before building the standalone installer or running any Make targets that rely on GNU Make or PowerShell 7, ensure these tools are installed.
 A helper script, `scripts/install-prereqs.ps1`, is provided to install them automatically via winget.
+The Makefile includes convenient targets for installing prerequisites and building the installer in one step.

 From the repo root, run: